Admission Criteria for the Bachelor of Science in Nursing Pre-Licensure Program

-- A cumulative, undergraduate college grade point average (GPA) of 2.75 on a 4.00 scale
+- Earned a minimum cumulative grade point average (GPA) of at least 2.75 on a 4.00 scale

-- Must be in good standing with all prior colleges and universities attended
+- Held in good standing at previous colleges and universities attended

 - Submit official transcripts from all colleges and universities attended